-The general admitted that, “Undoubtedly we have not lived up to our own original Declaration of Independence in many respects.”
-But after making the excuse that the program had already been set and could not be changed, he finally admitted the real reason for his refusal.
+The general admitted that “we have not lived up to our own original Declaration of Independence in many respects,” but after making the excuse that the program had already been set and could not be changed, he finally admitted the real reason for his refusal.
 “I understand the full significance of your very slight request,” he responded.
 “If granted, it would be the event of the day—the topic of discussion to the exclusion of all others.
 I am sorry to refuse so slight a demand; we cannot grant it.”

 Following this rebuff, officers of the NWSA held an indignation meeting.
 Stanton and Lucretia Mott chose to protest this latest insult to women indirectly, by boycotting the ceremony and spending that time opening the association’s national convention at a local church.
 But five others decided to make their protest directly, in a style some of the original revolutionaries might have chosen.